harsh3264/shaddy-powder/README.md

 ## Disclaimer

-Please note that betting and gambling involve financial risk, and it's important to gamble responsibly.
-Shaddy Powder does not guarantee the accuracy of the provided data, predictions, or betting recommendations.
-Users should make informed decisions and exercise caution while engaging in any form of betting or gambling.
-Users must be 18 years of age or older to use this application.
+Please note that betting and gambling involve financial risk,